dhhyi/javascript-fullstack-temptation/pages/javascript-is-singlethreaded.md

 *laughter*

-🟦 Aren't you taking things very out of context here?
+🟦 Aren't you taking things a bit out of context?

 🟥 Of course, I am trying to make an argument here!